opencog/docker/indigo/README.md

    of development of the Hanson Robotics Eva blender rig, as of May 2015.

+* `eva-silent` contains the Eva blender rig, ROS, and OpenCog, but not the chatbot.
+Behaviors are executed using an OpenCog-based behavior tree, very similar to the owyl tree.
+She can see you, and reacts to your presence by making eye contact, smiling, and showing general interest.
+She reacts to absence by being bored and falling asleep.

 * `eva-opencog` contains the Eva blender rig, ROS, OpenCog, chatbot.
    This is the whole kit-n-kaboodle.
 Under development.
 Probably broken just right now.